-- a.
-It is expected to be settled in normal operating cycle; - It is held primarily for the purpose of trading; - c.
+- b.
+It is held primarily for the purpose of trading; - c.
 It is due to be settled within twelve months after the reporting period; or - d.
 There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period.